MozillaFoundation/engineering-handbook/docs/index.md

 # Introduction

+!!! note "Work in Progress"

+    This document is still being developed

-Welcome to the [Mozilla Foundation engineering handbook](https://mozillafoundation.github.io/MoFo-Engineering-Handbook/).
+Welcome to the [Mozilla Foundation engineering handbook](https://mozillafoundation.github.io/engineering-handbook/).
 This is a living document.

 ## Our active repositories